spryker/oryx/docs/reactivity/integrate-backend-api.md

 ## Qualify the request

 Components, services and adapters are customizable.
-To ensure that a change in the requested data by a component can be used in lower layers, a best practice is to use a so-called qualifier in the application flow.
-The qualifier is a single object that will be passed fro application layer to application layer, and can be extended.
+To ensure that a change in the request can be introduced and applied in any layer, without customizing all layers, a best practice is to use a so-called qualifier in the application flow.
+A qualifier is a single object that is passed through the application, and can be (re)defined globally.
 The example below shows the use of the `ProductQualifier` in the ProductService.

 ```ts
 export interface ProductQualifier {